 Are you ready to make yourself some extra cash from your savings?
 Of course you are!
-Cue our favourite Money saving Expert, Martin Lewis, who has tracked down a great new rate on a fixed-savings account.
-Plus, he’s got the lowdown on an easy access account if you don’t fancy tying your money up for a year.
+Cue our favourite Money saving Expert, Martin Lewis, who has tracked down the best savings accounts at the moment.

-In his regular advice slot on Friday's This Morning, the financial guru spilled the beans.
+Our the last few months a third of the population have saved more than they ever have before while staying home.
+However, historically low interest rates have not made this time a good time for savings accounts.
+So, in his regular advice slot on Friday's This Morning, the financial guru spilled the beans on the savings accounts offering the best interest rates.
 Whether you're saving for a new kitchen, extension, or a trolley dash in the Aldi Specialbuys aisle, you need to read this.

 And that savings protection is key – remember when banks like Northern Rock went bust?
-With this guarantee, you will receive up to £85,000 in compensation if your financial institution were to go bust, so your savings won't go up in smoke.
+With this guarantee, if the financial institution were to go bust, your savings won't go up in smoke.

 Sound advice indeed!
 What would we do without you Martin?